-You may be required to attend a short interview as part of the visa application process if invited.
+If invited, you may be required to attend a short interview as part of the visa application process.

 The interview will focus on your reason for coming to the UK – this is known as a credibility interview.
 An immigration officer may ask you questions about your immigration history, your previous education, the course you are planning to study with us, your post-study plans, and your financial circumstances.

 If you do not attend this interview without a good reason, your application will be refused.